Bellingshausen Station: History

 In October 2018, it was the site of the first attempted murder in Antarctica.

 Climate

 The Antarctic Peninsula and its nearby islands are considered to have the mildest living conditions in Antarctica.
 Bellingshausen Station's climate is strongly influenced by the surrounding ocean.
 Under the Köppen system, it is one of the few locations in Antarctica classified as a tundra climate rather than an ice cap climate.
-Variation in temperatures are small with the coldest month, July averaging -6.5 C and 1.5 C in the warmest month.
+Variation in temperatures are small with the coldest month, July, averaging -6.5 C and 1.5 C in the warmest month, January.
 With only 591.2 hours of sunshine per year, the weather is often unsettled and cloudy throughout the year with precipitation in the form of snow, rain and drizzle occurring often.
 On average, 729 mm of precipitation falls per year.